1chooo/my-resume-cv/one_page_resume/README.md

 ## Community & Leadership

+### Second place, 2023 Weather Hackathon

+May.
+2023 - Aug.
+2023

+###### Software Developer, Data Collecting, Model Training
+- Lead a team of 5 members to design the system with feedback response times of less than 3 seconds, ensuring users receive recognition information promptly, and accommodate over 100 concurrent users on launch day.
+- Identifies PET bottles, aluminum foil packaging, and paper utensils with an accuracy of 95% using a dataset of over 6,000 images.
+- Create a user photo recycling feedback mechanism to sustainably contribute to global development, integrated into a carbon footprint calculation platform.

 ### NCUFresh: Provide freshmen a preview of diverse university life!
 Dec.
 2021 - Jul.
 2022

 ###### Website UI/UX developer, Marketing Support

-- Curated 50 articles across fun, talk, life, and story themes.
-- Achieved an average of 1,000 views per article within the first month.
+- Curated 50+ articles across various themes including fun, talk, life, and storytelling for the blog page, integrated the Notion API with Vue.js, and achieved an average of 1,000+ views per article within the first month.
-- Frontend skills: Vue.js, UI/UX, Figma.

 ### NCUApp: Hope to make National Central University great again!